bigcommerce/dev-docs/docs/api-docs/partner/subscriptions/foundation-guide.md

 > * Because there is a [store email address constraint](/api-docs/apps/guide/developer-portal#store-email-address-constraint?source=subscription-foundation) on draft and private apps, you need to make sure that both your sandbox store and your Dev Portal account use the same email address.
 > * The sandbox store must support multi-storefront sales.
 For information on configuring multi-storefront, see [Multi-Storefront](https://support.bigcommerce.com/s/article/Multi-Storefront?language=en_US).

-To configure your accounts complete the following steps:
+To configure your accounts, complete the following steps:
 1. To develop and test apps, you need a BigCommerce sandbox store.
 If you don't have one, [Create a Sandbox Store](/api-docs/partner/getting-started/create-a-sandbox-store?source=subscription-foundation).
 2. To register apps and create app API accounts, you need a BigCommerce Dev Portal account.
 If you don't have one, create a [Dev Portal account](https://devtools.bigcommerce.com/?source=subscription-foundation).

 ## Fork and install the source repository
-To fork the repository complete the following steps:
+To fork the repository, complete the following steps:

 1. Fork the [subscription-foundation repository (GitHub)](https://github.com/bigcommerce/subscription-foundation) to your GitHub account.
 2. Clone your fork to your local development environment.